The Price/Performance Problem: Why Traditional Data Systems Can't Scale with Your Mission

 More data should equal more insight.
 Unfortunately, that is not usually the case today.
 The reason is the performance of traditional algorithms for indexing and querying data are coupled to the size of the data set.
 As the data size increases, extracting insight gets costlier, slower, or both.

-Until now, there are only two approaches for handling massive data volumes: continue increasing computation resources or deal with ever increasing latency to extract value from your data.
-The former is unsustainable and the latter loses productivity; neither is acceptable.
+Until now, there were only two approaches for handling massive data volumes: continue increasing computation resources or deal with ever increasing latency to extract value from your data.

 These algorithms simply can't organize large quantities of data quickly and efficiently in multiple dimensions at scale.
 This means organizations can't naturally model large scale use cases as events and relationships on interconnected timelines.
 The ramifications are organizations are not able to rapidly and efficiently extract value from their data.

 The performance and cost of traditional data organization methods are coupled to data set size.
 Because of this coupling, these technologies are not efficient and have poor price/performance at scale.
-The only way to achieve information advantage at scale is to decouple performance and cost from data set size, a seemingly impossible challenge.

 Read more